 Regardless of what detox drink manufacturers claim, there is no guaranteed way to pass a urine test with a low enough level of THC to go undetected.
 If you use weed and have an impending drug test, you can try some rapid-fire THC detox methods, but none are guaranteed to work.

-A truly effective THC detox could take weeks, depending on how much marijuana you use.
-Abstinence is essential and should be combined with increased water intake, exercise, and a healthier diet.
+A genuinely effective THC detox could take weeks, depending on how much marijuana you use.
+Abstinence is essential and more effective when combined with increased water intake, exercise, and a healthier diet.

 Not only will this lifestyle change speed up the THC detox process, but it should also help you get fitter and feel better in the long run.
 If you want a fast THC detox option, it is necessary to roll the dice.
 Otherwise, it is a good option for individuals in danger of developing a tolerance for weed.